witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

     $ echo "xclip is awesome sauce" >> testfile
     $ cat testfile | xclip

-Now go "middle click" to paste the output somewhere - perhaps a new file in Atom would suffice.
+Now go 'middle click' to paste the output somewhere - perhaps a new Atom file.
 If you get the string "xclip is awesome sauce", then you can delete testfile with the command ```$ rm testfile```.

 Docs: The man pages.
 Run the terminal command ```$ man xclip```.
 I used the first example from the man pages to test the functionality of xclip.